 • Quite dark interior

-Adria’s first A-class motorhome built on a Mercedes Sprinter is an impressive beast, with an all-silver exterior that includes an attractive slanting back panel with LED Hella Lights.
+Adria’s first A-class built on a Mercedes Sprinter is an impressive beast, with an all-silver exterior that includes an attractive slanting back panel with LED Hella Lights.
 Inside you find an interior that is extremely sophisticated, even if it might be a little on the dark side for some tastes.
 We are glad that models bound for the UK will come with white locker doors to offset the dark brown of the woodwork, and the dark grey floor.

 The kitchen is well thought out and, like the rest of the van, includes a good amount of storage.
 In fact the storage situation in general means that for once this is an A-class that could comfortably support a family, not just a couple with occasional add on guests.
 And everybody travelling will be comfortable.